lonnieezell/Bonfire2/_docs/widgets/charts.md

 ***Bar Chart***

-You can choose to view:
+You can choose to:
-- The title
+- Display the title
+- View the legend
-- The legend
+- Choose the location of the legend

-Animations can be enabled.
+- Enable animation

 ---

 ***Doughnut Chart***

-You can choose to view:
+You can choose to:
-- The title
+- Display the title
+- View the legend
-- The legend
+- Choose the location of the legend

-Animations can be enabled.
+- Enable animation

 ---

 ***Pie Chart***

-You can choose to view:
+You can choose to:
-- The title
+- Display the title
+- View the legend
-- The legend
+- Choose the location of the legend

-Animations can be enabled.
+- Enable animation

 ---

 ***Polar Chart***

-You can choose to view:
+You can choose to:
-- The title
+- Display the title
+- View the legend
-- The legend
+- Choose the location of the legend

-Animations can be enabled.
+- Enable animation

 ---